Trusting in the Lord with All Your Heart (Message and Meaning of Proverbs 3:5-6)

 “Trust in the Lord with all your heart”

-The phrase “trust in the Lord with all your heart” serves as the foundation for everything else in this chapter.
-It ties everything in this chapter together.
-The preceding and subsequent verses must be interpreted through the lens of that phrase.
+The phrase “trust in the Lord with all your heart” is the central idea that connects everything in this chapter.
+Understanding this statement is essential for making sense of both the verses that come before and those that follow.
+It is the key perspective through which the entire passage should be read.
 Thus, it is critical to grasp what it means to “trust in the Lord with all your heart.”

-The Hebrew word translated heart is lêb which figuratively represents the feelings, the will, and the intellect.
-Lêb also represents the center of anything.
-According to Peter G. Bolt and Sehyun Kim, in the book God’s Grace Inscribed on the Human Heart: Essays in Honour of James R. Harrison (2022), the heart also represents the intellect and affections:
+As Peter G. Bolt and Sehyun Kim observe in God’s Grace Inscribed on the Human Heart: Essays in Honour of James R. Harrison (2022), the biblical sense of the word “heart” includes more than just emotion.
+The heart represents both the intellect and affections.
+They write:

 “In the New Testament, the heart is the center of the inner life, including the understanding, emotions, will, and spiritual life.
 This is in contrast to contemporary English, where the heart is most strongly associated with the emotions alone.
 When Paul writes of the Spirit in connection with the human heart in Galatians 4:6, Romans 5:5, and 2 Corinthians 1:22, we can see in context that he is not simply thinking of the heart as the center of emotions, but also as the center of thinking, understanding, volition, and decision-making.” (pp. 155-169).